Today's Articles

 In the 1960s and 1970s, it gained increased respectability within Jamaica and greater visibility abroad through the popularity of Rasta-inspired reggae musicians, most notably Bob Marley.
 Enthusiasm for Rastafari declined in the 1980s following the deaths of Haile Selassie and Marley, but the movement survived and has a presence in many parts of the world.
 The Rasta movement is decentralized and organized on a largely sectarian basis.
 There are several denominations, or "Mansions of Rastafari," the most prominent of which are the Nyahbinghi, Bobo Ashanti, and the Twelve Tribes of Israel, each offering a different interpretation of Rasta belief.

-There are an estimated 700,000 to 1,000,000 Rastas across the world.
+There are an estimated 700,000 to 1,000,000 Rastas worldwide.
 The largest population is in Jamaica, although small communities can be found in most of the world's major population centers.
 Rastas come from various ethnic groups, although most are of Black African descent, and some mansions accept only Black members.

 New Poem Each Day